Auto-encoder model for faster generation of effective one-body gravitational waveform approximations: Results and Discussion

 where $\tilde{h}_1(f)$ denotes the Fourier transform of $h(t)$ and $\tilde{h}_2^{*}(f)$ the complex conjugate of $\tilde{h}_2(f)$. $S_n(f)$ is the detector noise, which we take to be given by the \texttt{aLIGOZeroDetHighPower} function from \texttt{lalsimulation} \cite{ligoscientificcollaboration2018}.
 The optimal overlap (faithfulness) and the corresponding polarization mismatch of a reconstructed waveform $\hat{h}(t)$ with the original waveform $h(t)$ can then be calculated as,

 A summary of our results, namely the mean, median, best, and worst values of the mismatch, between the model generated waveforms and the originals, for all the data in the test dataset, is tabulated in \Tab{tab:results}.
-The polarization reconstructions are a derived quantity from the model generated amplitude and frequency series, and therefore, the mismatch values are generally an order of magnitude better for the latter. \Fig{fig:mmhist} plots the histogram of the mismatch distribution across all the waveforms in our test set.
+The polarization reconstructions are a derived quantity from the model generated amplitude and frequency series, and therefore, the accuracies of the latter are generally an order of magnitude better. \Fig{fig:mmhist} plots the histogram of the mismatch distribution across all the waveforms in our test set.
 It can be seen that the histogram peaks slightly to the left of $10^{-2}$ mark.
 However, several waveforms have extremely poor mismatch values.
+The accuracy of ROM \cite{bohe2016} and opt \cite{devine2016,knowles2018} SEOBNRv4 waveform variants, obtained for the same test dataset at a fixed low-frequency cut-off of \qty{20}{\hertz}, is also shown in \Fig{fig:mmhist} for comparison.
+They are non-machine-learning accelerated waveform versions of SEOBNRv4.
+The ROM variant, in particular, utilizes frequency-domain singular value decomposition to obtain reduced order basis representations of the gravitational waveform to make waveform generation faster \cite{purrer2014,purrer2016}.

-We find that our worst mismatches are obtained for waveforms that lie in the region of parameter space where the effective spin $\chi_{\rm eff}$ is large and positive.
+We find that the worst mismatches from our model are obtained for waveforms that lie in the region of parameter space where the effective spin $\chi_{\rm eff}$ is large and positive.
 Recall that $\chi_{\rm eff}$ is the mass-weighted projection of the individual binary spins along the direction of the orbital angular momentum \cite{collaboration2025}.
 For the aligned-spin case, it is given by,

 We also see a general trend of the mismatch values worsening as the positive $\chi_{\rm eff}$ or the mass ratio increases.
 With these outliers of our current model in mind, which could be fixed in a more refined version, we will restrict the parameter space to say, $\chi_{\rm eff}\in[-0.80,0.80]$.
 Thus, it is advisable to have this restricted parameter space when adopting our model for data analysis. \Figs{fig:mmplot}{fig:contour} plot the mismatch as a function of mass and effective spin for this restricted space.
 These plots show the tomography over the parameter space for the accuracy of the waveforms generated by our model.